 Below is a list of tools I use on a regular basis.

 As I learn more and use more tools, I’ll add to this pool.
 But, I’m a firm believer in spending a few bucks to make a lot bucks.
-If I can pay a few collars and it saves me a huge amount of time or energy, I’ll take that tradeoff all day long.
+If I can pay a few dollars and it saves me a huge amount of time or energy, I’ll take that trade-off all day, every day.

 Some, not all, of the resources below are paid services or products.
 I have paid for them and use them on a regular basis.
-If you purchase them because you’ve clicked on a link, I might make a few dollars from it.
-(At no cost to you, don’t worry) If you do purchase anything from this page… smart move and THANK YOU!
+If you purchase them because you’ve clicked on a link, I will probably make a few dollars (At no cost to you, don’t worry).
+If you do purchase anything from this page… smart move and THANK YOU!

 If you have any questions about any of this stuff, let me know by using the contact form.

 Just Getting Started?
 Need To Sell More Music?

 Start by checking out Music Marketing Manifesto.
 I took the first course John offered back in 2009 and it is still the backbone of all my music marketing today.

 You’ll go through everything from how to set up your website to building an email list fill with fans willing to spend money on your music.

 It will be the one of the best investment you make in your music career.